Rush Lindboy here behind the Golden EIB microphone broadcast excellence and kicking off a brand new week.

 We women of the United States have a very clear message for every single presidential candidate, including or especially Hillary Clinton.

-Certainly don't sound like mothers.
+Certainly don't sound like mothers or mom.

 Back to the phones.